chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

     REBOOT

-The resulting EWAOL distribution image can be logged into as ``root``, without password.
+The resulting EWAOL distribution image can be logged into as ``ewaol`` user.
+See :ref:`User Accounts<manual/user_accounts:User Accounts>` for more
+information about user accounts and groups.

 On an EWAOL virtualization distribution image, this will access the Control VM.
 To log into a Guest VM, the ``xl`` tool can be used.
 For example, on a default